25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Since 1987, the Saba Marine Park has been considered a protected area, making this one of the Caribbean’s top dive areas.

-With 30+ sites in the area, you’ll find a dive for you regardless of your skill level.
+With more than 30 dive sites in the area, you’ll find a dive for you regardless of your skill level.

-It’s easy enough to make a day trip from Saint Maarten as the ferry is only about 90 minutes each way.
+It’s easy enough to make a day trip from Saint Maarten as the Edge Ferry to Saba is only about 90 minutes.

 Another option is to stay on Saba for a couple of days and spend it discovering the underwater world and the land adventures.